jaycecox/UFOs/README.md

 # Drawbacks and Solutions

 A shape could be interpreted in different ways depending on the person.
 For example, one might report the object sighted as a "sphere" but another person could report it as a "fireball".
+A solution to this may be at the data level where it would have to be cleaned.

 ![image](https://user-images.githubusercontent.com/92542382/149685953-961fffa6-7507-490f-90ba-96b850e38fb2.png)

 Also, a user may want to search based on the duration of the sighting.
 This webpage does not allow that.
-This could be resolved by standardizing the duration times and putting the durations in bins of time ranges.
-A user could then search based on these ranges.
+This could be resolved by standardizing the format of the duration times.

 [Link to webpage](https://jaycecox.github.io/UFOs/)